© 2010. Erokhin P.I. The number of seals in Turkmen Sector of the Caspian Sea

-We conducted a survey of Caspian seals in 2007 at five points for eight 10-day expeditions near Karaboghasol, Duzlybogaz, Turkmenbashi, Khazar, and Esenguly.
-Accounting was conducted in good weather by photographing seal haul out sites and counting individuals with binoculars.
+In 2007, we conducted a survey of Caspian seals near five localities: Karabogaz, Duzlybogaz, Turkmenbashi, Khazar, and Esenguly.
+There were 8 ten-day expeditions.
+The survey was conducted in good weather by photographing seal haul out sites and counting individuals with binoculars.

-Near the City of Karabogazgol, 80 individuals were recorded from February to April, and more than 55 individuals – from May to September.
-On Tuleniy Island (Seal’s Island), not far from the Village of Duzlybogaz, from February to April, 22 Caspian seals were found, from May to August – 47, and from September to November – 51 individuals.
-Only 2 seals were recorded on the Osushnye Islands (south of the City of Turkmenbashi), in November.
+Near Karabogaz, 80 individuals were recorded from February to April, and more than 55 individuals – from May to September.
+On Tuleniy Island (Seal’s Island), not far from Duzlybogaz, from February to April, 22 Caspian seals were found, from May to August – 47, and from September to November – 51 individuals.
+Only 2 seals were recorded on the Osushnyye Islands (south of Turkmenbashi), in November.
 From April to August, more than 350 seals were observed on Ogurjaly Island (Ogurchinskiy Island) and in its adjacent waters.

-In the sector of the Village of Esenguly, from April to September, 75 individuals were recorded, in addition, 6 dead Caspian seals were found.
+In the sector of Esenguly, from April to September, 75 individuals were recorded, in addition, 6 dead Caspian seals were found.
 The cause for their death was entangling in fishing nets, as there were specific injuries on their necks.

 According to our estimation, currently there are no more than 1000 Caspian seals in the Turkmen sector of the sea.
 They breed on Ogurjaly Island from the middle of December to the middle of February; therefore any changes in ecological status can lead to the destruction of the seal population in the Turkmen waters of the Caspian.